DUNE-DAQ/trigger/README.md

   <img src="docs/trigger.png" />
 </p>

 The diagram above shows the **DAQModules** and connections in an example trigger and readout app.
-Blue rounded rectangles are the **TriggerDataHandler** **DAQModules**, red rectangle are the external trigger inputs, the orange rectangle represents the readout application, and the purple represents the **ModuleLevelTrigger**, handling the trigger candidates.
+Blue rounded rectangles are the **TriggerDataHandler** **DAQModules**, red rectangles are the external trigger inputs, the orange rectangle represents the readout application, and the purple represents the **ModuleLevelTrigger**, handling the trigger candidates.
 Each **DataHandler** module (here called **ReadoutModel**) receives one type of data (e.g. TriggerActivity), runs pre-processing tasks on it, inserts it into a latency buffer (that is handled by the LatencyBufferHandler), and runs post-processing tasks generating a new object (e.g. TriggerCandidate).

 ## Links to other repositories